 Playing games with the Scriptures, scholars typically deny the literal meaning of "Us" in reference to God in Genesis 11:7 while they acknowledge that "us" is literal when it refers to the men of Babel in verse four ("let us build us a city ... let us establish a name").
 Thus they violate a second rule of Biblical interpretation, which states that a word used more than once in the same context should be interpreted in a parallel and consistent manner.
 According to the basic rules of hermeneutics, if one interprets "let us" in verse four as literally referring to the men, plural, of Babel, then one must interpret "let Us" in verse seven as literally referring to a plurality of divine beings.
 Just as the antecedent of "us" in verse four is the men of Babel, so the antecedent of "Us" in verse seven is Jehovah of verse six.
-And as the words "let us" in verse four literally refer to more than one man, so the words "let Us" in verse seven literally refer to more than one Jehovah!
-This is the true meaning of the Hebrew, as verified by the strict rules of biblical interpretation.
+And as the words "let us" in verse four literally refer to more than one man, so the words "let Us" in verse seven literally refer to more than one man, so verified by the strict rules of biblical interpretation.